 - The interval between trauma and symptoms may be hours to weeks.

 - The most common tests are Adson's manoeuvres.
 The head is extended and bent to one side and the patient takes a deep breath and holds it, followed by rotation to stretch or tether the brachial plexus and/or artery between the anterior and middle scalenes.
-The position is held for 15 to 30 seconds while the examiner checks for the onset of symptoms and obliteration of the pulse.
+The position is held for 15-30 seconds while the examiner checks for the onset of symptoms and obliteration of the pulse.

 - Symptoms have been reported both to the side of bending and, more commonly, to the opposite side.
 If the symptoms occur on the side of bending, this is consistent with Spurling's sign for the diagnosis of cervical radiculopathy.
-This sign is described further in the separate article Cervical Disc Protrusion and Lesions.
+This sign is described further in the separate Cervical Disc Protrusion and Lesions article.
 Some clinicians ask the patient to pull the head forward while maintaining the test position, causing the anterior scalene to contract against the plexus to enhance the stress effect.

 - Hyperabduction of the arm can also be used as a test to stress the outlet.
 This often causes symptoms and loss of pulse even in normal people and may be misleading.